Discover Lancaster Gate

 1. Explore Hyde Park

 Enjoy London's most famous park.
-Go boating on the Serpentine, visit the Diana Memorial Fountain, or simply enjoy a peaceful walk.
+Go boating on the Serpentine, visit the Diana Memorial Fountain, or simply enjoy a peaceful walk through 142 hectares of green space.

 Hop on the Central Line for a few stops to reach Oxford Circus and Tottenham Court Road, the gateways to London's Theatreland.

-View Show Times & Tickets5.
-Explore Museum Quarter
+View Show Times & TicketsFind More to Do

 Check our dedicated page for a full list of activities and attractions in and around Lancaster Gate.

 Just a short walk from Lancaster Gate lies one of Kensington Gardens' most beautiful treasures.
-The Italian Gardens are a magnificent 150-year-old ornamental water garden.
-Believed to be a gift from Prince Albert to Queen Victoria, their intricate design and serene fountains provide a perfect spot for relaxation and photography.
+The Italian Gardens are a magnificent 160-year-old ornamental water garden.
+Created in the 1860s as a gift from Prince Albert to Queen Victoria, their intricate design and serene fountains provide a perfect spot for relaxation and photography.
+Entry is free, and the Italian Gardens Café offers refreshments with stunning views.